Review of the load-based licensing scheme

 The EPA sought public feedback on an issues paper (PDF 2.2MB) for the LBL review between 31 October and 23 December 2016.
 The submission period for the issues paper has now closed.
 To contact the LBL review team, please email LBL.Review@epa.nsw.gov.au.

 The purpose of the issues paper is to provide information about the performance of the LBL scheme and to seek stakeholders’ feedback to inform a comprehensive review of the scheme’s efficiency and effectiveness to date.
 The paper looks at the LBL scheme in detail, identifies a range of issues and various options for its improvement, and also considers feedback already received, including via a preliminary survey of LBL licensees.

 The issues paper snapshot (PDF 867KB) provides an overview of the issues paper, including the key issues covered and the options for change put forward for consideration.
-The snapshot will give you a feel for the range of issues and options presented in the issues paper and to help you identify if there are any specific areas of the issues paper you might like to consider in detail and provide feedback on.

 The document NSW EPA’s Load-based Licensing Scheme: Overview and facts about load-based licensing (PDF 1MB) gives an overview of how the LBL scheme works.